 Google's Sundar Pichai named CEO at parent firm Alphabet

-[SAN FRANCISCO] Google chief executive (CEO) Sundar Pichai will assume the CEO role at parent firm Alphabet in a shakeup at the top of the Silicon Valley titan, the company said on Tuesday.
+GOOGLE chief executive Sundar Pichai will assume the CEO role at parent firm Alphabet in a shake-up at the top of the Silicon Valley titan, the company said on Tuesday (Wednesday morning, Singapore time).

-Mr Pichai will take over from Larry Page, a co-founder of the internet giant, at the holding firm which includes Google as well as units focusing on "other bets" in areas including self-driving cars and life sciences.
+Mr Pichai will take over from Larry Page, a co-founder of the Internet giant, at the holding firm that includes Google as well as units focusing on "other bets" in areas including self-driving cars and life sciences.

 Mr Page and Google co-founder Sergey Brin "will continue their involvement as co-founders, shareholders and members of Alphabet's board of directors", the company said.

-In a letter to employees, Mr Page and Mr Brin wrote: "We've never been ones to hold on to management roles when we think there's a better way to run the company."
+In a letter to employees, Mr Page and Mr Brin wrote: "We have never been ones to hold on to management roles when we think there's a better way to run the company."

 They added that Mr Pichai "brings humility and a deep passion for technology to our users, partners and our employees every day" and that there is "no better person to lead Google and Alphabet into the future".